Amphicheiras/Wireless-MIDI-controller-DEMO/README.md

 Using VS Code and PlatformIO, custom firmware was written to process sensor data and send corresponding MIDI signals via Wi-Fi.
 Libraries like AppleMIDI facilitated the MIDI communication.
 ### 3.4.
 Wi-Fi Configuration:
-If the ESP32 cannot connect to a WiFi network, it starts in WiFi setup mode.
+If the ESP32 cannot connect to a Wi-Fi network, it starts in Wi-Fi setup mode.
 In this mode it acts as a router in which one must connect to the device and enter the network's credential for the controller to connect to.
-Once the correct credentials are entered the controller connects to the Wifi network with automatic IP address assignment.
+Once the correct credentials are entered the controller connects to the Wi-Fi network with automatic IP address assignment.
 Then the ESP32 communicates with rtpMIDI on its designated IP address, enabling the wireless transmission of MIDI data.
 ## 4. Software Integration
 ### 4.1.
 Configuring rtpMIDI:
 To use the rtpMIDI you must first create a session for your computer, then create a directory which contains the controller's info such as Name, IP-address and Port and then just press the connect button.
 The rtpMIDI has a built in latency gauge but I find it is not very precise since is measures the latency based on the signals transmitted from the controller, so if the actual latency is for example 50ms but a MIDI signal is transmitted, by will, every 1000ms then the latency prompt will display a 1000ms latency.
 ### 4.2.
 Ableton Live 11 Integration:
 Using the AppleMIDI library, the controller can behave as a MIDI device.
-Then, on the Ableton settings I use a MackeControl surface with input from the computer's rtpMIDI session created in the previous step.
+Then, on the Ableton settings I use a MackieControl surface with input from the computer's rtpMIDI session created in the previous step.
 Then, Ableton can see the MIDI signals from every MIDI channel the controller is transmitting.
-Then one can map each MIDI CC from the different channels in whatevere parameter he likes using the MIDI Mappings editor in Ableton.
+Then one can map each MIDI CC from the different channels in whatever parameter he likes using the MIDI Mappings editor in Ableton.
 After you setup your mappings you can just save the Ableton project and the mappings will load automatically when loading the project.
 ## 5. Testing and Results
 ### 5.1.
 Performance Metrics:
 #### Latency: